johngoldin/pages-source/content/post/2017-02-11-how-i-setup-this-site.md

 I have switched to the Hyde-x theme rather than just Hyde.
 Configuration has involved a lot of trial and error.
 I setup Disqus and briefly saw the ability to do comments on my blog.
-But after and I made some unrelated changes, I no longer see any sign of Disqus.
+But after and I made some unrelated changes, I no longer saw any sign of Disqus.

-I have had a number of other questions aboiut how thigs are supposed to work.
-I briefly tried Hyde-y rather than Hyde-x.
-But with Hyde-y I only saw the sidebar at the top rather than to the left, as specified in `config.toml`.
+Eventually I realized that I was confused (and ignorant) about the syntax of `config.toml`.
+I had had a square-brackets author line above the line that set `disqusShortname` and as a result `disqusShortname` wasn't getting set.
+I moved things around and comments reappeared.

-At this point I hope to do some other posts and see what happens.
+This is typical of the blundering around I am doing with Hugo and themes.
-Maybe comments will magically reappear.
+I guess it's a learning experience.